s21sd/Tailfusion.in/README.md

 ![TailFusion Logo](https://github.com/s21sd/Tailfusion.in/blob/master/finaloutput.png)

-Welcome to **TailFusion**, a comprehensive UI library built with Next.js, React, Framer Motion, Ascension UI, and Shadcn UI.
+Welcome to **TailFusion**, a comprehensive UI library built with Next.js, React, Framer Motion, Aceternity UI, and Shadcn UI.
 TailFusion offers over 80 meticulously designed components styled with React and Tailwind CSS.
 Whether you’re developing a new web application or enhancing an existing project, TailFusion provides the tools you need to create a visually stunning and responsive interface.

 ## Features